metamn/react/content/blog/on-function-signatures/index.md

 }
 ```

 Which approach is better?
 Which approach is complete?
 What makes an approach better than another?
-A few use cases and criterias help to attempt a shallow comparision.

-Let's first focus on where to destructure then how to associate default props.
+To answer the questions let's focus first on where to destructure.
+Then on how to associate default props.
+Then combine the findings into a verdict.

 ## Destructuring

+tbd.

 ### Code duplication (Is inevitable)

-Assuming type definitions are always in place:
+Assuming type definitions are in place, destructuring leads to code duplication:

 ```js
 interface TVideo {